katiemarcks/katiemarcks/README.md

 - 👋 Hi, I’m @katiemarcks
-- 👀 I’m interested in ... coding!
+- 👀 I’m interested in ... web development!
 - 🌱 I’m currently learning ...
-Javascript
+HTML, CSS, & Javascript
 - 💞️ I’m looking to collaborate on ...
-Anything and everything!
+The Odin Project and Turing projects.
 - 📫 How to reach me ... katiemarcks7@gmail.com

 <!---